ALittlePatate/Rainbow-v2/README.md

 * Some fps issues (maybe due to Kivy ?)
 * The crosshair hack can make your game minimize the first time you use it
 * The rank reveal isn't very accurate (sometimes it's one rank bellow or above the real one)
+* The knife model won't change twice in the same game unless you retry
+* The knives and weapon skins will not always be applied (timing and optimization issue)

 # Changelog
+# Recode V2.1
+* Improved stability
+* Added a knifechanger
+* The skinchanger/knifechanger are more optimized
+* The rank reveal won't crash anymore (but still not really working)
+* The Offsets are changed so they work with the knifechanger

 # Recode v2
 * Improved stability
 * Added a fully customizable skinchanger !
 (Big thanks to [naaax123](3https://github.com/naaax123) for letting me use his code for the base !)